metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

          -            API_KEY = d6bfeab3-3489-4990-a604-44acac4d2dfb
          +            API_KEY = {{ API_KEY }}

-      Check the result with ``cylc get-config``, the Jinja2 will be processed so you should not see any difference after making these changes:
+      Check the result with ``cylc get-config``.
+The Jinja2 will be processed so you should not see any difference after making these changes.

 .. _tutorial-cylc-parameterisation:

 Parameterised Tasks
 -------------------

-Parameterised tasks (:term:`parameterisation`) provide a way of implicitly looping over tasks without the need for Jinja2.
+Parameterised tasks (see :term:`parameterisation`) provide a way of implicitly looping over tasks without the need for Jinja2.

-Parameters are defined in their own section e.g:
+Parameters are defined in their own section, e.g:

 .. code-block:: cylc